anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You have to do your own growing no matter how tall your grandfather was.
+Quote: Technology… the knack of so arranging the world that we don't have to experience it.

-By: Abraham Lincoln
+By: Max Frisch